ericsonga/APCSAReview/_sources/Unit1-Getting-Started/GettingStarted/aboutcsa.rst

 - Question 4: 2- Array, where students complete program code that uses 2D arrays.

+.. |AP CS A site| raw:: html

+   <a href="https://apstudent.collegeboard.org/apcourse/ap-computer-science-a" target="_blank">AP CS A site</a>

-For more information on the exam see https://apstudent.collegeboard.org/apcourse/ap-computer-science-a .
-Please also note the list of careers that taking CS A can lead to!
+For more information on the exam see the College Board |AP CS A site|.
+This site also has a list of careers that taking CS A can lead to.
 Learning to code is an increasingly important skill that has applications in many careers!